 IndentationError: unindent does not match any outer indentation level

-PythonError: Traceback (most recent call last):This is a standard header that's just letting us know that a Python traceback is what we're looking at.
+Traceback (most recent call last):This is a standard header that's just letting us know we're looking at a traceback.

 File "/home/pyodide/main.py", line 3Now we're getting to the real meat of the error message!
-The purpose of a "trace" is to show us the path that the Python interpreter took through our code before it encountered the error, which can help us figure out what went wrong.
+The purpose of a "trace" is to take us step-by-step along the path that the Python interpreter took through our code before it encountered an error.
+More often than not, this will help us figure out what went wrong!

-In this case, the interpreter was executing the code in the main.py file, and it got to line 3 before it encountered the error.
+In this case, the interpreter was executing the code in the main.py file when it encountered an error on line 3.

-IndentationError: unindent does not match any outer indentation levelThis is the type of error that was raised.
-In this case, it's an IndentationError, which means that the Python interpreter was expecting a certain amount of indentation (whitespace at the beginning of the line) but it didn't get what it was expecting.
+IndentationError: unindent does not match any outer indentation levelThis is the error type.
+In this case, it's an IndentationError!
+The Python interpreter expected a certain amount of indentation (whitespace at the beginning of the line) but didn't find what was expected.

 msg = f"You have {strength} strength, {wisdom} wisdom, and {dexterity} dexterity for a total of {total} stats.